Dragon Age: Inquisition: Critical reception

-Dragon Age: Inquisition received "generally favorable" reviews, according to review aggregator Metacritic.
+Dragon Age: Inquisition received "generally favorable" reviews, according to review aggregator platform Metacritic.
 OpenCritic determined that 92% of critics recommended the game.
 Many critics regarded it as a significant improvement over Dragon Age II, and helped revitalize the series.

 Chris Carter of Destructoid liked the new combat system for its successful integration of the fast gameplay in Dragon Age II and the more tactical combat in Origins.
 In particular, he applauded the return of the tactical view.
 Polygons Phillip Kollar agreed, saying that Inquisition "finds the best of both worlds with this system".
 Writing for Eurogamer, Richard Cobbett believed that the overhauled combat system was not entirely successful, and the repetitive battles disappointed him.
 He added none of the enemy encounters were tactically interesting.
 Joe Juba of Game Informer praised the combat as "satisfying" and felt it tasked players to "manage the flow of battle" during tense encounters.
 However, he criticized the tactical camera for being "unreliable".
 GameSpots Kevin VanOrd described the combat system as "fun" and "colorful", though he too lamented the clumsiness of the tactical view, and believed that tactics and strategy were not required in most enemy encounters.
 GamesRadars Maxwell McGee praised the expanded customization options and wrote that the combat system was further elevated by the game's vibrant and colorful visuals.
 Several critics noted the game's technical issues in their reviews.